AWegnerGitHub/awegnergithub.github.io-content/2022_10_03_UE5_complete_beginners_guide.md

 get 2-3 steps ahead of what the video is showing.
 This makes following along difficult when these are literally just "click here, change this value" rapid fire instructions.

-Additionally, many of the instructions provided are to set exact object dimensions or locations, with no explaination of why or how these were found.
+Additionally, many of the instructions provided are to set exact object dimensions or locations, with no explanation of why or how these were found.
 The end result is a project that works...but I am left wondering _how_ certain dimensions were found.
 Was this done via guess and check?
 Did the instructor do fancy math to figure out where to place walls?
 Is there a systematic way that these could have been placed?